sa6mwa/anystore/README.md

 ## Persistence, not performance

-The persistence-feature is not designed for performance, but for simplicity, durability and concurrent access by multiple processes/instances.
+The persistence-feature is not designed for performance, but for simplicity, durability, and concurrent access by multiple processes/instances.
 The entire key/value store (`map[any]any`) is loaded and persisted on retrieving or storing every key/value pair making it slow with many keys (can be sharded manually by managing several AnyStores).